 An online university was fined $22 million because of its poor value-for-money degree, misleading students on the real cost of its courses.
 Many students dropped out with debt.
 The university focused on enrollment numbers above “providing students with accurate information,” the judge said.

 With Ukraine invasion, the opinion of Romanians on their country improved

-In an opinion poll conducted early March, Romanians who perceive the country goes in the right direction has almost doubled in only a month.
-The situation seems to remind Romania the protection the European Union and NATO provide.
+In an opinion poll conducted in early March, Romanians who perceive the country goes in the right direction have almost doubled in only a month.
+The situation seems to remind Romania of the protection the European Union and NATO provide.

 Former Spanish King will live in Abu Dhabi but can visit Spain

 Now that investigations stopped against Juan Carlos I, King Felipe VI accepted his father’s request to periodically visit Spain.

 U.N.
 Human Rights to visit the Chinese region of Xinjiang

 The U.N.
 Human Rights will visit the Chinese region of Xinjiang in May.
 In the meantime, the results of its inquiry on the persecution of Uyghurs by the Chinese government in the region have been “almost ready” for publication for months.